-70. The cost of the DSA needs assessment is met from the overall allowance.
+- 73. The cost of the DSA needs assessment is met from the overall allowance.
 The allowance may also be used to pay for the student's travel costs to the needs assessment.
 Where students do not subsequently start a course, they should not be asked to repay the needs assessment fee.
-If they reapply for a HE course the following year the needs assessment already carried out should be sufficient to process their new DSA application unless the course is significantly different or their circumstances have changed.
-From 1 January 2016, a maximum amount of £660 (plus VAT where applicable) of DSA funding will be available to individual students for their study needs assessments.

-71. SFW will notify students that they will need to undergo a DSA needs assessment, ensuring that the student understands what is involved and that if they do not attend an assessment, they cannot progress their DSA application and will not receive the additional support they require.
-Students are directed to a list of available needs assessment centres in the DSA1 letter that students receive informing them they are eligible for DSA's.
-Students should contact a needs assessment centre and agree a convenient date and time as missed appointments contribute to the backlog in obtaining new appointments.
-With the explicit consent of the student, the needs assessor may send a copy of the needs assessment report and award letter to the Disability Adviser at their provider once they have received confirmation of a place.
-Again, where consent is provided (captured on the SFW application form) SFW will send a copy of the DSA 2 letter to the HEP for information.
-This will help ensure that the support the student requires is put in place.
+If they reapply for a HE course the following year the needs assessment already carried out should be sufficient to process their new DSA application. -.
+From 1 January 2016, a maximum amount of £660 (plus VAT where applicable) of DSA funding will be available to individual students for their study needs assessments. - 74.
+SFW will notify students that they will need to undergo a DSA needs assessment, ensuring that the student understands what is involved and that if they do not attend an assessment, they will not receive the additional support they require.
+Since December 2019, following the closure of DSA-QAG, students are directed to a list of available needs assessment centres in the DSA1 letter that students receive informing them they are eligible for DSA's.
+Students should agree a convenient date and time as missed appointments contribute to the backlog in obtaining new appointments.
+Providing students have granted permission a copy of the needs assessment and award letter should be sent to the Disability Adviser at their provider once they have received confirmation of a place.
+This will help ensure that the support the student requires is put in place. - 75.
+The use of remote support is permitted where this is the student's choice and the Needs Assessor has discussed all the options with the student, assessed availability in the area and concluded that the provision of remote support will meet the needs of the student. - 76.
+Recommendations for remote support will be considered through the normal processes, but only where it has been clearly identified that it is the student's choice, is in the best interests of the student and fully meets their needs.

-As part of the assessment booking process, the student should be offered a face-to-face assessment.
-However, students must be able to choose a remote study needs assessment if they wish and where appropriate to do so.
-The method of study needs assessment must take into account the student's circumstances and anticipated needs, for example, if there is a high likelihood that the student will benefit from trying different items of equipment during the assessment, this should be encouraged to be done in person.
-SFW do not have to pre-approve a remote study needs assessment, however, the method of study needs assessment, and the reason for that method undertaken must be highlighted on the student's study needs assessment report.

-72. To support a remote study needs assessment, the Needs Assessor must have discussed all the options with the student, assessed availability in the area and concluded that the provision of remote assessment will meet the needs of the student.

-73. Recommendations for remote NMH support will be considered through the normal processes, but only where it has been clearly identified that it is the student's choice, is in the best interests of the student and fully meets their needs.
 It is not expected that an NMH provider would opt for remote support simply as a way to reduce costs, whilst drawing the same level of funding from SFW.
 Students who have not had remote support agreed previously but see value in having their support conducted this way, should be referred back to their Needs Assessment centre.
-Additional recommendations should be submitted for SFW's consideration in the usual manner.
-Assistive technology training can be delivered remotely on the condition it brings the same benefits to that provided in person.

-74. DSA will cover the cost of one study needs assessment (including any associated reviews).
+Additional recommendations should be submitted for SFW's consideration in the usual manner. - 77.
+DSA will cover the cost of only one study needs assessment (including any associated reviews).
+In certain circumstances SFW deem that a new assessment is needed, for example due to a change in course or progression to a PG course.
+Students should be advised that they cannot have a second study needs assessment without prior permission from SFW.

-However, SFW may be able to fund a review of the initial study needs assessment at a reduced fee of £300.
+However, if SFW deem that a new needs assessment is not needed, SFW may be able to fund a review of the initial study needs assessment at a reduced fee of £300.
 A funded review may be considered if the student presents with a new condition not identified at their initial assessment, they have had a break of 2 or more years from study or where 5 years has passed since the initial assessment was conducted.
-Funded reviews will not generally be considered for worsened conditions, reviews at the student's request which do not meet one of the fundable criteria, or a change from UG to research-based PG course.
+Funded reviews will not be considered for worsened conditions, reviews at the student's request which do not meet one of the fundable criteria, or a change from UG to research-based PG course.
 Where the original assessment centre cannot provide the review, the student must be advised to contact SFW where consideration will be given to seeking an alternative assessment centre.
-In certain circumstances SFW may deem that a new assessment is needed, this is available at the discretion of SFW.
-Students should be advised that they cannot have a second study needs assessment without prior permission from SFW.